TarynMcMillan/Tiny-Troves-of-Dev-Wisdom/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request 🤔
-about: Tell us about a feature or idea you have for this project
+about: Tell us about a feature or idea you have for this project.
 title: ''
 labels: ''
 assignees: ''